johannschopplich/nuxt-api-party/docs/guide/dynamic-backend-url.md

 ## Example

 ::: info
 The examples below assume that you have set up an API endpoint called `jsonPlaceholder`.
-In this case you can use the `Json-Placeholder-Endpoint-Url` header to change the backend URL at runtime.
+In this case you can use the `jsonPlaceholder-Endpoint-Url` header to change the backend URL at runtime.
 :::

 ```ts